moryhassid/moryhassid/README.md

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)

-- ⚽ I love to watch soccer
+- ⚽  Football Enthusiast: I love watching football.
-- ✈️ I love to travel to new places on the globe 🌎
+- ✈️  Globetrotter: Traveling and exploring new places around the world is my passion.

-- 🔭 I’m currently working on Python games
+- 💪 Current Focus: Developing Python-based games.
-- 🌱 I have an engineering degree - industry and management specializing in marketing
+- 🎓 Educational Background: I hold an engineering degree in Industrial and Management Engineering, specializing in Marketing.
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 🔮 I'm always on the lookout for new collaboration opportunities.
+- 🧠 I enjoy brainstorming innovative ideas.
+- 🚀 Always striving to learn and grow in the tech world.
 - 📫 How to reach me: mory9870@walla.co.il

-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+Thanks for stopping by!
+Feel free to check out my projects and connect with me.